[?] Subscribe To This Site

 8 ounces white vinegar

 Mix the ingredients in a large squeeze bottle, such as an empty dish soap bottle.
 Use as regular shampoo, leave in hair for 5 minutes before rinsing.
-Use hair conditioner to detangle hair before combing with a lice-comb.
+Use hair conditioner to untangle hair before combing with a lice-comb.

-Head lice are parasites that live in the hair and scalp of humans.
+They are parasites that live in the hair and scalp of humans.

 They survive on Human blood.

-People catch head lice from direct contact.
+People catch it from direct contact.

-Head lice like most heads including clean and hygienic ones.
+They like most heads including clean and hygienic ones.

-Lice can lay eggs not just on hair, but on other fibers as well.
+They can lay eggs not just on hair, but on other fibers as well.

-Lice do not lay eggs in the first seven or eight days of their lives and it takes eggs up to 12 days to hatch.
+They do not lay eggs in the first seven or eight days of their lives and it takes eggs up to 12 days to hatch.

-Nits: Nits are head lice eggs.
+Nits: Nits are eggs.
 They are hard to see and are often mistaken for dandruff or droplets of hairspray.
 Nits are found firmly attached to the hair shaft.
 They are oval and usually yellow to white.
 Nits take about 1 week to hatch.

 Nymph: Nits hatch into nymphs.
 Nymphs are baby head lice and they grow into adults about 7 days after hatching.

-How Do You Get Lice?
+How Do You Get It?

-Lice do not fly or jump and the only way you can get it is through direct contact with another Human who has it.
+These wingless insects do not fly or jump and the only way you can get it is through direct contact with another Human who has it.

 Using combs, brushes, or towels